SAP-samples/teched2023-AD263/exercises/ex2/README.md

 ![](./images/014.png)

 If multiple applications or multiple instances are deployed then for each application/instance a separate measurement is visible.
-For the application Teched2023Incident (this is the application name as provided in the application instrumentation) please review the history
+For the application teched-incident-demo (this is the application name as provided in the application instrumentation) please review the history

 ![](./images/015.png)